Clinical Associate Professor of Law

 - B.A., English (cum laude), Duke University (1997)

 Professor Luke Everett graduated with honors (Order of the Coif) from the UNC School of Law in 2008 and returned in 2011 to teach first year Research, Reasoning, Writing, and Advocacy.
 After graduation, he served as managing partner of Everett & Everett, a general practice firm in Durham founded in 1906.
-He has practiced in many areas, including civil litigation, trusts and estates, federal securities fraud, small business guidance, family law, and state administrative matters.
+He has practiced in many areas, including civil litigation, criminal law, trusts and estates, federal securities fraud, small business guidance, family law, and state administrative matters.
 He has handled trial and appellate cases in the North Carolina courts, as well as appearing in federal circuit, district, and bankruptcy courts.
+In 2015, Professor Everett, along with co-counsel Mark Hayes, won a victory before the Supreme Court of the United States in Grady v.
+North Carolina, 135 S.Ct.
+1368 (2015), a case dealing with the constitutionality of GPS monitoring under the Fourth Amendment.

 Before attending law school, Professor Everett graduated cum laude from Duke University and received a Master’s of Arts in Teaching from UNC-Chapel Hill.
 He taught high school English and coached basketball in the North Carolina public schools.